kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 ### ClusterAssetGroups

 We even found a place for a chunk of Kubernetes implementation in our frontend.
-In Kyma, we use our in-house k8s-based component [Rafter](https://kyma-project.io/docs/components/rafter/#overview-rafter-in-kyma) as a backend mechanism for uploading data for documentation topics.
-Rafter provides ClusterAssetGroup custom resources (CRs) that group assets — we decided to use their structure on the website to configure the left-side navigation for [documentation topics](https://kyma-project.io/community/guidelines/content#add-new-documentation-to-the-website-add-new-documentation-to-the-website) in the **Docs** and **Community** views.
+In Kyma, we use our in-house Kubernetes-based component [Rafter](https://kyma-project.io/docs/components/rafter/#overview-rafter-in-kyma) as a backend mechanism for uploading data for documentation topics.
+Rafter provides ClusterAssetGroup custom resources (CRs) that group assets, and we decided to use their structure on the website to configure the left-side navigation for [documentation topics](https://kyma-project.io/community/guidelines/content#add-new-documentation-to-the-website-add-new-documentation-to-the-website) in the **Docs** and **Community** views.
 We did it simply by fetching the content from these `.yaml` files.
 Each [ClusterAssetGroup](https://github.com/kyma-project/kyma/tree/master/resources/core/charts/docs/charts/content-ui/templates) is a separate node in the navigation.
 The content loader uploads the source documentation for a given topic from the path specified in the ClusterAssetGroup CR under the **filter** path.
 It then renders the sources in the order and under the name specified in the CRs (`rafter.kyma-project.io/order: "2"` and `displayName: "Service Catalog"` respectively).
 Similarly to the documentation component and the react-markdown library, we use ClusterAssetGroup CRs both on the website and for the documentation on Kyma clusters.

 ![ClusterAssetGroups for the left-side navigation](./ClusterAssetGroups.png)